PATHS FOR A LISTENER

 A Path Through a Field

 All the spaces between destinations, everything along the way that lures us into detouring, changing course or stopping altogether, while considering the freedom of our movements, may be thought of as a kind of field.
 It is not so simple to say that a particular edge or boundary is what determines a field’s beginning or end.
 There are fields which are patches of land covered in grasses and flowers where we go to lie down for a bit to think or rest.
 And there are those fields which are observed and studied for the sake of what’s in them; actual places of research regarded, idealistically, as separate from the observer.
 Then there is a field which may be considered the sum of pathways – the twists and turns we have made along a route.
 Sometimes I have moved from water to sand to grass to pavement and never left a single field.
 I know that this has much to do with a continuity I’ve created through my observations (my thinking, my sensitivity and my imagination, as well as my movements) that fuses seemingly disparate locations into a field of my own.
 This field ends as soon as I lift my attention and discontinue the conscious relationship I have been having with it.
-Now I am just walking through a place, driven solely by an urge to get myself on to other things.
+Now I am just walking through a place, driven solely by an urge to get myself on to other things--a pressing phone call, a shower, food.

 Technologies for Listening